 How to Select a Mortuary Science School

 Morticians, undertakers, funeral directors and embalmers have all received their training from mortuary science programs.
 Since funeral directors must deal with the reality of preserving or disposing of human remains along with the survivors of the deceased, mortuary science programs feature a wide range of education, from psychology to microbiology.

-Schools typically conduct preliminary interviews and background checks for mortuary science programs, as well as require previous education in the sciences.
-Students may be required to complete an internship.
+- Schools typically conduct preliminary interviews and background checks for mortuary science programs, as well as require previous education in the sciences.

-Students will want to make sure their school is accredited by the American Board of Funeral Service Education (ABFSE).
-This is the only accrediting agency accepted by the U.S. Department of Education.
+- Students will want to make sure their school is accredited by the American Board of Funeral Service Education (ABFSE).

 Mortuary Science Program Overviews